tklebel/rOpenSci-blog/draft.md

 can also watch
 [my presentation at this year's useR! in Brisbane](https://www.youtube.com/watch?v=kNRbT-ki9tU&t) or dive into the [slides](https://speakerdeck.com/tklebel/jstor-an-r-package-for-analysing-scientific-articles).
-But for now let us turn back the clock to follow along my journey of developing the package.
+But for now, let us turn back the clock to follow along my journey of developing the package.

 # Hacking Away
 Back in March 2017, I was starting out as a MA-student of sociology in a research project concerned with the scientific elite within sociology and economics.
-The project had many goals, but writing an R package was not one of them.
+The project had many goals but writing an R package was not one of them.
 At the start, I was presented with a dataset which was huge, at least for my terms: around 30GB of data, half of which was text, the other half 500,000 `.xml`-files.
 The dataset was incredible in its depth: we basically sat on all articles